google-marketing-solutions/project_ephesus/README.md

   - Enables the creation of datamarts for different time windows, catering to diverse measurement use cases.

 3. **Automation of Activation (Integration with Customer match using ads api)**
   - Easily integrates with Customer Match through Ads API, providing enhanced advertising capabilities.
-(Google Ads Data Manager)
+(Recommended to test with Google Ads Data Manager)